Modern Hebrew Language: Elementary (Postgraduate)

 This is a Hebrew language course for complete beginners, and will give students the basic knowledge to further their study of the language.
 Still with this basic knowledge, students will be gain a sufficient command of Hebrew to be able to use it during fieldwork, to critically assess texts translated from the Hebrew, or for archival research.

 Method of assessment

-One three-hour written examination taken in May/June (50%); one oral examination of 15 minutes duration taken in May/June (15%); homework, quizzes and oral presentation (5%); a language learning portfolio consisting of a set of marked homework, short in-class tests, translation projects OR a translation project to be completed over the term of a suitable length OR a 3,000 word (or equivalent) translation (30%).
+One three-hour written examination taken in May/June (50%); one oral examination of 15 minutes duration taken in May/June (15%); homework, quizzes and oral presentation (5%); a language learning portfolio consisting of a set of marked homework, short in-class tests, translation projects to be submitted on the last day of term 2 (30%).